kbeckmann/game-and-watch-retro-go/README.md

 ### Prerequisites

-- You will need a recent [arm-gcc-none-eabi toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads). **10.2.0 and later are known to work well**.
+- You will need version 10 or later of [arm-gcc-none-eabi toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads). **10.2.0 and later are known to work well**.
 Please make sure it's installed either in your PATH, or set the environment variable `GCC_PATH` to the `bin` directory inside the extracted directory (e.g. `/opt/gcc-arm-none-eabi-10-2020-q4-major/bin`, `/Applications/ARM/bin` for macOS).
 - In order to run this on a Nintendo® Game & Watch™ [you need to first unlock it](https://github.com/ghidraninja/game-and-watch-backup/).

 ### Building